TxnLab/use-wallet/README.md

 In the root of your app, initialize the `WalletProvider` with the `useInitializeProviders` hook.

-This example initializes Defly, Pera, Daffi and Exodus wallet providers.
+This example initializes Defly, Pera, Daffi, Exodus, and Lute wallet providers.
 The default node configuration (mainnet via [AlgoNode](https://algonode.io/api/)) is used.
 See [Provider Configuration](#provider-configuration) for more options.

 You can initialize your providers in two ways: